 For land-based and offshore wind resource maps, see DOE’s WINDExchange website.

-For a comprehensive interactive listing of wind resource characterization projects funded by WETO, see the project map and select the program area: Atmosphere to Electrons (A2e) Plant Optimization and Resource Characterization.
+For a comprehensive interactive listing of wind resource characterization projects funded by WETO, see our Projects Map and select the program area: Atmosphere to Electrons (A2e) Plant Optimization and Resource Characterization.
+The projects below feature our research highlights from our atmospheric science and wind resource characterization portfolio.

 Spatial Analysis for Wind Energy Technology Development